JoergSchantz/joergschantz.github.io/README.md

 ### Hobbys
 I practice and teach Judo at my local sports club, SV Lohhof, to kids and adults.
-Aside from being a coach, I vulnteered as "Jugendleitung" from 2018 to 2025.
-My tasks at the club involved organizing tournaments, training camps and managing communications with our club members.
+Aside from being a coach, I volunteered as "Jugendleitung" from 2018 to 2025.
+My tasks involved organizing tournaments, training camps and managing communications with our club members.

 I hold a C-level coaching certificate from the DOSB, a 3rd degree black belt and a Kyu grading licence.